I'm a writer, creative writing tutor, librarian and publisher.

 I'm a member of the Society of Authors and The Association of Writers and Writing Programs.
 I was chair of Writers in Oxford from 2008-2010 and edited the Oxford Writer from 2002-2004.

-I am Operations Manager at the Taylor Institution Library and the Taylor Bodleian Slavonic and Modern Greek Library and am Librarian and Subject Consultant at the Bodleian Latin American Centre Library.
+I am Operations Manager at the Art, Nizami Ganjavi and Taylor Institution Libraries and am Librarian and Subject Consultant (Latin American History and Social Sciences) at the Bodleian Latin American Centre Library.